-•Case where a supplier, UBOs or other stakeholders related to supply meets one of the high-risk criteria based on location.

-•Case where a UBO is a politically exposed person.

-Case where high-risk business activities are being carried out, including weapons, gambling, the casino industry, antiques and fine arts, religion and religious leaders.
-Case where it is known that gold was supplied from a high-risk country in the past 12 months.

-•Case where supplied documents have substantial discrepancies or inconsistencies, or in which the other party refuses to provide requested documents.
+- •Case where a supplier, UBOs or other stakeholders related to supply meets one of the highrisk criteria based on location. - ·Case where a UBOs is a politically exposed person. - Case where high-risk business activities are being carried out, including weapons, gambling, the casino industry, antiques and fine arts, religion and religious leaders. - •Case where it is known that gold was supplied from a high-risk country in the past 12 months. - •Case where supplied documents have substantial discrepancies or inconsistencies, or in which the other party refuses to provide requested documents.

-CAHRA is designated as follows.
+CAHRAs is designated as follows.

-During the target period, we revised the list for Conflict-Affected and High-Risk Areas (CAHRA) in October 2022 and April 2023.
+During the target period, we revised the list for Conflict-Affected and High-Risk Areas (CAHRAs) in October 2023 and April 2024.

 When identifying a risk, we used information from the US Dodd-Frank Wall Street Reform and Consumer Protection Act, the EU CAHRA list, EITI, FATF, OFAC, the US Department of Labor, NGOs, Heidelberg Conflict Barometer, Fragile States Index, and Worldwide Governance Indicators.
-In September 2023, we added the Worldwide Governance Indicators to the CAHRA selection criteria.

-In addition, we are using World Mineral Production data at the time of setting CAHRA, to prevent the misrepresentation of mining countries.
+In addition, we are using World Mineral Production data from time CAHRAs is set, to prevent the misrepresentation of mining countries.

-Relying on the aforementioned information sources, we evaluate various countries based on several standards to assess whether a specific country is a CAHRA based on a comprehensive score.
-As of the end of September 2023, there are 30 countries that are specified as CAHRA.
+Relying on the aforementioned information sources, we evaluate various countries based on several standards to assess whether a specific country is a CAHRAs based on a comprehensive score.
+As of the end of September 2024, there are 35 countries that are specified as CAHRAs.